KAIST-Visual-AI-Group/CS479-Assignment-3DGS/README.md

 \end{bmatrix},
 ```

-where $f_x$ and $f_y$ are the focal lengths, and $t_x$, $t_y$, and $t_z$ are the center coordinates of 3D Gaussians in the camera space.
+where $f\_x$ and $f\_y$ are the focal lengths, and $t\_x$, $t\_y$, and $t\_z$ represent the center coordinates of the 3D Gaussians in camera space.
-We have already provided a tensor `J` filled with zeros of the correct shape.
+We provide a tensor `J` initialized with zeros of the correct shape.
 You need to fill in the correct values in the tensor.

-Next, compute the covariance matrix in the image plane by projecting the covariance matrix in the world space using the Jacobian matrix:
+Next, compute the covariance matrix in the image plane by projecting the world-space covariance matrix using the Jacobian matrix:

 ```math
 \boldsymbol{\Sigma}_{\text{2D}} = \mathbf{J} \mathbf{W} \boldsymbol{\Sigma}_{\text{3D}} \mathbf{W}^T \mathbf{J}^T
 ```

-where $\mathbf{W}$ is the rigid transformation matrix from the camera space to the world space.
+where $\mathbf{W}$ is the rigid transformation componenet of the camera space to world space transformation.

 > [!IMPORTANT]
 > Refer to the method signature and docstring for input and output specifications.

 ### Task 3.
 Volume Rendering of Projected Splats

 > [!IMPORTANT]
 > Refer to the method signature and docstring for input and output specifications.